Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 Immediate Mobilization

-Another crucial advantage: Since LIA does not cause motor blockade, patients can get out of bed on the day of the operation.
+Another crucial advantage: Since LIA does not cause motor blockage, patients can get out of bed on the day of surgery.

 Fewer side effects